-- Athletes, journalist and staff travelling for international sport events in Poland.
+- Athletes, journalists and staff traveling for international sports events in Poland.

 - Individuals participating in an international completion or music festival organized by State or local government (artist, juror, journalist or guardian of the participant) based on the invitation letter from the institute.

-- Member of official delegation of the constitutional authorities in Poland.
+- Members of official delegation of the constitutional authorities in Poland.